Popular Search Algorithms in Artificial Intelligence (AI)

 Informed (Heuristic) Search Algorithms

-Example: In a treasure hunt, Best-First Search will prioritize paths that seem closer to the treasure based on heuristic estimates.
+Example: Best-First Search will prioritize paths that seem closer to the treasure in a treasure hunt based on heuristic estimates.

 In case of misleading heuristics, local optima can trap the procedure.